 I am a bent study lamp on the floor with legs folded and crossed in the presence of the terraces of keys before me, while my arms are behind my back serving as main poles of my aching body, leaning for support against them.

-And from a lingering transcendence within my shell, I marvelled staring blankly through the stained metal grills between me and the sky that blended with the bright hues and the nicest alibies I tucked behind the sunglasses.
+And from a lingering transcendence within my shell, I marveled staring blankly through the stained metal grills between me and the sky that blended with the bright hues and the nicest alibi I tucked behind the sunglasses.

 I was bribing each ticking hand to take no pace, and hope that with this morning prose it would accept my invitation to take a short nap.